igodev0001/RecognitionFakeImage/README.md

 ## Introduction: <a id="intro"></a>

-Recently I read an article from The Verge titled "[Artificial Intelligence is going to make it easier than ever to fake images and videos](https://www.theverge.com/2016/12/20/14022958/ai-image-manipulation-creation-fakes-audio-video)".
+Recently I read an article from The Verge titled "[Artificial Intelligence is going to make it easier than ever to fake images and videos]".
 From experience, I have personally seen fake images, usually photoshopped, being retweeted, and shared among my social feed.
 As the Verge article suggests, there is a proliferation of realistic fakes mainly due to how easy it is to create fakes by leveraging machine learning tools.
 These images can seriously look very realistic.

 ![Aricle-Clip](images/article_snippet_fake.png "Article Clip")